bryan-at-looker/embed-sdk-sko-markdown/section2.md

 ### Default filters on load:

-Add this to `demo_config.ts` at the bottom
+Add this to `demo_config.ts` at the bottom:

 ```
 // the name of the filter on the dashboard for state
 export const dashboard_state_filter = 'State'
 ```

-In `demo.ts`:

-Add new line at the top to import the new variable from demo_config.ts.
+In `demo.ts`, add a new line at the top to import the new variable from demo_config.ts:

 ```
 import {  dashboard_state_filter } from './demo_config'
 ```

-Add this to LookerEmbedSDK above `.build()`
+Add this to LookerEmbedSDK above `.build()`:

 ```